Kotlin/kotlinx.coroutines/docs/flow.md

 ### Flow cancellation checks

-For convenience, the [flow] builder performs additional [ensureActive] checks for cancellation on each emitted value.
+For convenience, the [flow][_flow] builder performs additional [ensureActive] checks for cancellation on each emitted value.
 It means that a busy loop emitting from a `flow { ... }` is cancellable:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">